Let’s get one thing straight.

 His starting salary was $20 a week, a rate lower than in other Hollywood studios for an entry-level position.
 It was around that time that Hilberman joined the Communist party.

 That summer in 1940, the company had mass layoffs.
-(The war in Europe was cut off part of the market.)
+(The war in Europe had cut off part of the market.)
 Everyone was on unsure footing.

-The layoff of his friend tore Hilberman apart.
+The refusal to reconsider Schwartz’s layoff tore Hilberman apart.
 The Disney studio had been a great place to work when the economy was booming, but now that he had grievances, there was no one who would hear them.
-There was no single voice that could bargain collectively with the management on behalf of the employees.
+There was no single voice that could bargain collectively on behalf of the employees with the management.
 There was no bona fide union.